Google Drops Right Hand Ads – Why You Need an Integrated Approach to Your Internet Marketing

-Content is one of the most important factors that supports your SEO and PPC efforts, but more importantly it’s part of the user experience which helps inform and educate your potential customers.
+Content is one of the most important factors that support your SEO and PPC efforts, but more importantly, it’s part of the user experience which helps inform and educate your potential customers.

 This is an important one.
 In a world where the internet has evened the playing field and establishing an online presence is attainable for many, great user/customer experience is what sets websites and companies apart.